entrecode/ec.doc/doc/resources/asset.md

 As an option, a random filename can be generated.
 This may be better for user-uploaded stuff.
 For that, send the field `preserveFilenames` with value `false`.
 The file extension is inferred from the uploaded file.
 The default (`preserveFilenames=true` and `includeAssetIDInPath=true`) may be different for single Data Managers or Asset Groups.

+### defaultVariants

+Variant sizes of image assets are normally generated on request.
+This should be the default.
+Once requested for the first time, they are generated.
+In some cases it may be useful to have a specific variant size right upon creation of the asset.
+This can be done by sending `defaultVariants` property, which should be a (stringified) Integer or Integer Array.
+The value(s) should be a subset of the configured image sizes.

 ### De-duplication

 By default, a de-duplication check is performed.
 Assets that already exist in this Asset Group are rejected with Error 2375.